quixio/quix-streams/docs/write.md

-This buffer configuration will send data every 100ms window or if critical data arrives.
+The following buffer configuration will send data every 100ms window or if critical data arrives: